thefrontside/frontside.com/blog/2025-01-01-a-look-back-at-2024-&-a-bold-step-into-2025/index.md

 **Key Achievements:**

-✅ **Seamless Debugging** – Effections preserves uninteruppted Stack traces that feel just like a normal JavaScript call stack... with no extra tooling required.
+✅ **Seamless Debugging** – Effection preserves uninterrupted Stack traces that feel just like a normal JavaScript call stack... with no extra tooling required.
-In this regard, Effection now stands outs among structured concurrency libraries for JavaScript.
+In this regard, Effection now stands out among structured concurrency libraries for JavaScript.

 ✅ **LIFO Task Scheduling** – Deterministic execution with shared priorities.